 Think about how you can solicit feedback through new interaction channels like mobile messaging.
 Place tablet surveys accessible in physical locations.

-4. Encourage others to join the party
+4. Encourage others to join

 This shouldn’t be just operational, call centre, or sales champions.
-Make sure you provide tools, reports, and training to support your wider teams, e.g. HR, IT, Finance, Legal, Buying, Marketing etc. Set expectations with them about how they should contribute to CX, and make the focus about finding improvement opportunities.
+Make sure you provide tools, reports, and training to support your wider teams, e.g. HR, IT, Finance, Legal, Buying, Marketing etc. Set expectations with them about how they should contribute to CX, and make the focus on finding improvement opportunities.

 In 2019, concentrate less on the numbers, and actively communicate stories across your organisation.
 Don’t get me wrong, numbers are important to pinpoint areas to investigate further, but an over-focus on scores is unhealthy.